 Can I put other items inside the urn with the ashes?

-Personal items such as rings, wallets, letters, cards, photos and more can be added to the contents of the urn.
-We at Cremation Solutions believe there is no wrong or right way to participate when it comes to cremation.
-Many people choose cremation in the first place because of all of the freedoms that go along with the whole process.
-Cremation Solutions believes that what ever make you feel good is the right thing to do when it comes the memorializing your loved one.
+Yes, personal items such as rings, wallets, letters, cards, photos and more can be added to the contents of the urn.
+Cremation Solutions believes there is no wrong or right way to participate when it comes to cremation.
+Many people choose cremation because of all of the freedoms that go along with the process.
+Cremation Solutions believes that whatever make you feel good is the right thing to do when it comes the memorializing your loved one.

 Does Cremation Solutions guarantee their urns for ashes?